mlapinm/A02Nh/html6ccna/b107tabs.md

 5 172.22.55.77 255.255.254.0
 6 1.99.53.76 255.255.255.248
 Table end.
-Table 14-11 Keep-Reading and Take-Exam Goals for This Chapterís Topics Before Moving to the Next Chapter Before Taking the Exam Focus OnÖ Learning how Being correct and fast
+Table 14-11 Keep-Reading and Take-Exam Goals for This Chapter‚Äôs Topics Before Moving to the Next Chapter Before Taking the Exam Focus On‚Ä¶ Learning how Being correct and fast
 Tools Allowed All Your brain and a notepad
 Goal: Accuracy 90% correct 100% correct
-Goal: Speed Any speed 20ñ30 seconds
+Goal: Speed Any speed 20‚Äì30 seconds
 Table end.
 Table 14-12 Reference Table: DDN Mask Values, Binary Equivalent, Magic Numbers, and Prefixes